 If the product manufacturer fails to provide sufficient information on what the product contains, it would indicate that the product is low-quality.
 A lack of transparency could also suggest that the product doesn't have the quality mushroom extracts that you're seeking - a VERY significant red flag.
 So, avoid extracts that lack specific information, and look for products that provide the following details about the product:

-- Information about the supplement - is it kosher?
+Information about the mushroom supplements - is it kosher?
 Is it suitable for vegans and vegetarians?
 Is it gluten-free?

-Buy Products That Are 100% USDA Certified Organic
+Buy Mushroom Supplements That Are 100% USDA Certified Organic

 Always Buy From A Trusted Source